 Sometimes useful and smart tools make a huge difference to your work productivity.

 Working at home calls for flexible work tools.
 For example, I’d like to use an iPad or laptop more than a desktop since the former two can be movable freely so that I’m allowed to work everywhere at home like in the kitchen, beside the washing machine, over the dinner table, etc.

 In addition, a second phone number is also needed to identify your role as a worker instead of a mom.

-Use two numbers, one for family and friends, the other for business alone.
+Use two numbers, one for family and friends, the other for work alone.
 Set two ring tones for two numbers.
-Whenever you’re working, leave alone all calls or messages from your personal number. whenever you’re working, leave alone all calls or messages from your business number.
+Whenever you’re working, leave alone all calls or messages from your personal number. whenever you’re working, leave alone all calls or messages from your work number.
 That’s easy.

 Last but not least, being a working-at-home mom isn’t an easy job.
 You should remind yourself that you’re not perfect, no one is actually.
 If you feel burnout while working at home and raising a kid, don’t be afraid to ask for help whenever it’s necessary.